deepcode-academy/CSS-Tutorials/05-CSS Borders/README.md

 ## What is a Border?

 > [!NOTE]
-> `border` – elementning chetlariga chiziq o‘rnatadi.
+> `border` – elementning chegaralarini belgilaydi.